Requirements for the Bachelor of Arts Degree

 - One hundred twenty (120) credit hours are required for the degree.
 A student must achieve a minimum 2.0 cumulative grade point average and a minimum grade of C- in each course that is counted toward fulfilling the requirements of the major.
 Credit hours at Goucher are defined on a semester basis, as distinct from a trimester or quarter basis.
 Candidates for the degree must complete a minimum of 60 credit hours at Goucher College.

-First Year Experience, FYE 134, a required course for all new students, continues the orientation process and connects the learning that occurs for students both inside and outside of the classroom.
+First Year Experience, FYE 134, a required course for all new students (except transfer students beginning at Goucher in a spring semester), continues the orientation process and connects the learning that occurs for students both inside and outside of the classroom.
 New students discuss the concept of being active learners and participants in the Goucher community and explore its implications for physical, social, and emotional well-being.
 As members of this learning community, students will be exposed to a variety of perspectives in order to develop a sense of respect for differing viewpoints, to learn the value of individual responsibility, and to understand the importance of personal accountability.
 Students will have the opportunity to build community, develop relationships with peers, and discover their sense of place at Goucher.
 Successful completion of the course is a graduation requirement for all students except Goucher II students, who are exempt from this requirement

 - Goucher students, including those who transfer to the college, are required to complete one physical education activity course by the end of the junior year.
 Students who successfully complete a season on a varsity team, a dance performance through the Dance Department, some (but not all) dance courses, or a riding course may use that experience to satisfy the requirement.
 Goucher does not recognize audits or unsupervised activity as a substitute for course work in physical education.
 Students with a gap of five years or more in their continuous education, or those over the age of 25, are exempt from the physical education requirements but are encouraged to enroll in or audit any physical education course.